Find Trade Colleges

 The following table lists how many opticianry/ophthalmic dispensing optician graduations there were in 2021-2022 for each degree level.

-In an O*NET survey, opticianry/ophthalmic dispensing optician majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to opticianry/ophthalmic dispensing optician were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Opticianry/Ophthalmic Dispensing Optician Majors